Upgrade your average brown lentil soup with this recipe by adding swiss chard, lemon and potatoes in this traditional Lebanese soup.

 -

-Meanwhile in a pan, sauté the onions in some cooking olive oil until golden, Then add the garlic and coriander and sauté for another few minutes.
-Then add this to the lentils and stir
+Meanwhile in a pan, sauté the onions in some mild olive oil until golden, before adding the garlic and coriander and sauté for another few minutes.
+Then add this mix to the lentils and stir

 -

-When you turn off the heat, add the lemon and adjust the seasoning and water levels with some boiling water if necessary
+Add the lemon just before you turn off the heat and adjust the seasoning and water levels with some boiling water if necessary

 -